endodoug/endodoug.github.io/_posts/2016-03-14-exploring-enums.md

 ## Using an Enum as a Dictionary

 Dot notation and code completion in Xcode makes enums very convenient when creating dictionary keys.
+Xcode automatically assigns a String to each member (case) if you don't specify one.
+I used a string literal for `case LightHeavyweight = "Light Heavyweight"` for spacing between the words, it also makes a great example.
 First, I set up my enum...

     enum WeightClasses: String  [